onap/demo/README.md

 ```
 curl -X PUT -H "Authorization: Basic YWRtaW46YWRtaW4=" -H "Content-Type: application/json" -H "Cache-Control: no-cache" -d '{"pg-streams":{"pg-stream": [{"id":"dns1", "is-enabled":"true"}]}}' "http://vLoadBalancer_IP:8183/restconf/config/sample-plugin:sample-plugin/pg-streams"
 ```
 + *{"id":"dns1", "is-enabled":"true"}* shows the stream *dns1* is enabled.
-The packet gen sends requests in the rate of 100 packets per 10 seconds.
+The packet generator sends requests in the rate of 100 packets per 10 seconds.

 + To increase the amount of traffic, we can enable more streams.
-The packet gen has total 10 streams, *dns1*, *dns2*, *dns3* to *dns10*.
-Each of them produces 100 packets per 10 seconds.
-To enable the streams, includes *{"id":"dnsX", "is-enabled":"true"}* where *X* is the stream ID in the pg-stream bracket of the curl command.
+The packet generator has 10 streams, *dns1*, *dns2*, *dns3* to *dns10*.
+Each of them generates 100 packets per 10 seconds.
+To enable the streams, please insert *{"id":"dnsX", "is-enabled":"true"}* where *X* is the stream ID in the pg-stream bracket of the curl command.
 For example, if we want to enable 3 streams, the curl command should be:

 ```